losparviero/DALL-E-Telegram-Bot/README.md

-# Summariser Telegram Bot
+# Image Creator Telegram Bot

-Summarise any long text in Telegram, powered by GPT!
+Generate pictures from text in Telegram, powered by GPT!

 <br>